dotzenith/ZenDNS/README.md

 ---

 ## ❖ What's New?
-0.3.3 - Update Rust edition
+0.3.4 - Update dist and rust version

 ---